carla-simulator/carla/Docs/CONTRIBUTING.md

 Markdown files inside the "Docs" folder.
 You can either directly modify them on GitHub or locally in your machine.

-Once you are done with your changes, please submit a pull-request against the `documentation` branch.
+Once you are done with your changes, please submit a pull-request.

 **TIP:** You can build and serve it locally by running `mkdocs` in the project's main folder